Turskyi/ethical_scanner/README.md

 - ### Don’t Return Null

 When we return `null`, we are essentially creating work for ourselves and foisting problems upon our callers.
-All it takes is one missing `null` check to send an application spinning out of control.
+All it takes is one missing `null` check to send an app spinning out of control.

 - ### Don’t Pass Null